MaterializeInc/materialize/doc/user/README.md

 #### Shipping updates to LTS Docs

-To update materialize.com/docs you need to merge a PR to the `lts-docs` branch.
-Typically this will follow a PR to unstable, in which case the process is:
+To update `materialize.com/docs`, you need to merge a PR to the `lts-docs` branch (typically, following a PR to `main`) to backport the changes, in which case the process is:

 1. Create a new branch on your fork that references lts-docs
    ```